 Networking- Helps With Finding Your Next Job

-For those of you that do not know.
-Program directors, fellowships directors, and chairmen talk with one another about their applicants.
+For those who do not know, program directors, fellowships directors, and chairpersons talk about their applicants.
 And sometimes, a great applicant may not rank highly enough in a program to match.
 Or perhaps, there are a whole bunch of applicants for one attending position.
-In this case, each of those applicants was great, but only one fits the bill.
+In this case, each applicant was great, but only one fits the bill.
 You never know.
 So sometimes, the thank you note receiver can give that push for the interviewer to mention your name to another bigwig because you wrote such a nice thank you letter.
 You never know… It can get you that next job.

 Can Increase Your Ranking

-Based on the reasons above alone, I think I have easily supported the argument for writing the thank you note.
-Now, the even more pressing question (drum roll please…): Do you write a handwritten thank you note?
-Or, is shooting off a simple email enough?
+Based on the reasons above, I think I have easily supported the argument for writing the thank you note.
+Now, the even more pressing question (drum roll, please…): Do you write a handwritten thank you note?
+Or is shooting off a simple email enough?

-I have less strong feelings about whether you should write or email.
+I have less intense feelings about whether you should write or email.
 Let me give you an example.
 For someone like me, who has the worst handwriting since the dawn of language, I think a handwritten letter would counteract any positives of writing a thank you note.
-(I can picture the reader saying “What the hell is that?
+(I can picture the reader saying, “What the hell is that?
 This guy is disorganized and messy.
 Look at that handwriting.
 I’m not taking him here!”)
 On the other hand, for those of you that have great handwriting, a written thank you note can seem more personal and add to your application.
-I’ve seen some incredible thank you letters with beautiful handwriting that really impress me.
+I’ve seen some incredible thank you letters with a beautiful script that impress me.

-So basically, the answer to this question, unfortunately, is: it depends.
+So basically, the answer to this question, unfortunately, is: that it depends.
 On the other hand, a thank you note is almost always better than no thank you note.
-So, if you really feel more comfortable writing an email instead of a written thank you note: go for it!!!
+So, if you feel more comfortable writing an email instead of a written thank you letter: go for it!!!